flotools/flotools/README.md

 Flo Tools provides a key remapping using the keyboard as a standard numpad.
 This numpad group of remappings can be used system-wide, and can be toggled on and off by pressing Control+/.

 Note that the inspector and numpad groups cannot be active at the same time.
-If the inspector is turned on, the numpad group is automatically turned off, and vise versa.
+If the inspector is turned on, the numpad group is automatically turned off, and If the numpad group is turned on, the inspector is automatically turned off.

 Below is the list of remapped keyboard keys when using the numpad group.